jenwu09/Audit-on-ADS/README.md

 # Home Credit Risk Analysis
 # Overview
-This project, created by a team of 2, conducts an audit on the Home Credit Risk ADS, which is designed to predict loan repayment difficulties based on a Home Credit Default Risk dataset from a Kaggle competition.
+This project, created by a team of 2, conducts an audit on the Home Credit Risk Automated Decision System (ADS), which is designed to predict loan repayment difficulties based on a Home Credit Default Risk dataset from a Kaggle competition.
 The goal is to enhance financial inclusion by identifying potential biases and ensuring fairness in the ADS used to evaluate subpopulations.

 # Objectives